Guinea Pigs and Domestication

 A new paper by Benjamin Zipser et al (University of Münster, Germany) compares adolescent guinea pigs and wild cavies.
 Previous research has found differences between adult guinea pigs and cavies in things like sociability, aggression, and exploratory behaviour.
 But no one had found out whether these differences were already present in adolescent guinea pigs, until now.

 The word cavy is sometimes used to refer to different members of the guinea pig family, including the domestic guinea pig.
 The wild cavies in this study were Cavia aperea, also known as the Brazilian guinea pig.
 It is found in the grasslands of several South American countries including Brazil, Argentina and Peru.
-They mainly eat grass but will also eat leaves, seeds and roots, as seen in this short video clip.
+They mainly eat grass but will also eat leaves, seeds and roots.
 They have many predators especially when they are juveniles.
 Humans also eat them as food.

 Ten guinea pigs and eight cavies took part in the study.
 Only male animals were used, and all the animals were lab-raised.
 The cavies were bred from a lineage that began with wild animals and now, over 50 generations later, the cavies are still apparently like their wild relatives and not domesticated.